EHTJulia/EHTImages.jl/README.md

 will need to have the Python [Matplotlib](http://matplotlib.org/) library installed on your machine in some way.
 Please see the documentation of [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl).

 ## Documentation
 The documentation is in preparation, but docstrings of available functions are listed for the [latest](https://ehtjulia.github.io/EHTImages.jl/dev) version.
 The stable version has not been released.

 ## Acknowledgement
-The development of this package has been finantially supported by the following
+The development of this package has been finantially supported by the following programs.
-- v0.1.0 - v0.1.3: [ALMA North American Development Study Cycle 8](https://science.nrao.edu/facilities/alma/science_sustainability/alma-develop-history), National Radio Astronomy Observatory (NRAO), USA
+- v0.1.0 - v0.1.4: [ALMA North American Development Study Cycle 8](https://science.nrao.edu/facilities/alma/science_sustainability/alma-develop-history), National Radio Astronomy Observatory (NRAO), USA

 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.